Where to stay in Berat

 Amalia Hotel Berat

 A beautifully restored house in the city centre.
 Rooms have been expertly designed to maximise the effect of the original stonework and beams, while retaining minimalist, modern styling and sleek bathrooms.
 No restaurant, but plenty of restaurants are just a short walk away.
-Also very good value. ☑ Check prices and availability here.
+Also very good value. ☑ Click here to book Amalia Hotel.

 • Local exploration – Immerse yourself in the local culture, with the Ethnographic Museum and the Jewish Solomon Museum nearby for the more adventurous travellers